 Note

-API Management supports automated import of a Logic App (Consumption) resource. which runs in the multi-tenant Logic Apps environment.
-Learn more about single-tenant versus multi-tenant Logic Apps.
+Azure API Management supports automated import of a Logic App (Consumption) resource, which runs in the multitenant Logic Apps environment.
+For more information, see Differences between Standard single-tenant logic apps and Consumption multitenant logic apps.

-- Complete the following quickstart: Create an Azure API Management instance
+- Complete the quickstart Create an Azure API Management instance.

-- Make sure there is a Consumption plan-based Logic App resource in your subscription that exposes an HTTP endpoint.
-For more information, Trigger workflows with HTTP endpoints
+- Make sure there's a Consumption plan-based Logic App resource in your subscription that exposes an HTTP endpoint.
+For more information, see Trigger workflows with HTTP endpoints.

-Navigate to your API Management service in the Azure portal and select APIs from the menu.
+Navigate to your API Management service in the Azure portal.

-Press Browse to see the list of Logic Apps with HTTP trigger in your subscription.
+Select Browse to see the list of logic apps that have HTTP trigger in your subscription.
+(Logic apps that don't have an HTTP trigger won't appear in the list.)

-API Management finds the swagger associated with the selected app, fetches it, and imports it.
+API Management finds the Swagger document that's associated with the selected app, fetches it, and imports it.

 Note

-Products are associations of one or more APIs offered to developers through the developer portal.
+Products are associations of one or more APIs offered to developers via the developer portal.
 First, developers must subscribe to a product to get access to the API.
-Once subscribed, they get a subscription key for any API in that product.
-As creator of the API Management instance, you are an administrator and are subscribed to every product by default.
+After they subscribe, they get a subscription key for any API in the product.
+As creator of the API Management instance, you're an administrator and are subscribed to every product by default.

 - Starter